 Rosenborg Castle in Copenhagen is home to some of Denmark's most significant cultural treasures.
 The royal family inhabited Rosenborg Castle until 1720.
 Christian IV built the castle as a pleasure castle.

 But since 1838, the castle with all its contents has been a historical museum.
 The museum has a sister museum at Amalienborg Palace, called Amalienborg Museum.

 In the basement, you will find the Danish crown jewels and regalia.
 The crown jewels primarily consist of four garnitures: a diamond set, a ruby set, a pearl set, and an emerald set – the emeralds being among the world's finest.

-Among the main attractions is the Knights’ Hall with the coronation thrones and three life-size silver lions standing guard.
+The Knights ' Hall is among the main attractions, with the coronation thrones and three life-size silver lions standing guard.
 Tapestries on the walls commemorate battles between Denmark and Sweden.
-The interiors are well-preserved and you can experience the king’s private writing cabinet, his bathroom, and see wax figures of former royal inhabitants.
+The interiors are well-preserved, and you can experience the king's private writing cabinet and bathroom and see former royal inhabitants' wax figures.

 Find routes to this destination.